 It is not uncommon for trusts to be drafted but then the titling of property is ignored.
 The best and most expensive trust even does no good if it isn’t “funded” by having assets placed into it either during the life or upon the death of the grantor who creates the trust.
 Even if property starts in a trust, sometimes it is sold and the detail of putting replacement assets or property back into the trust.
 Again, a well-written living trust with no assets is a waste of time and money.

 All beneficiary choices, whether on investment accounts, bank accounts, retirement accounts, or insurance policies should be reviewed upon any change in the family and at regular intervals if for no other reason because memories are faulty.
 Court records are loaded with examples of divorced spouses receiving life insurance or other benefits that were really intended for the new spouse.
 Someone forgot what had been signed long before.

 What if the beneficiaries selected were three children and one passes away?
 Who receives the proceeds, the two surviving children or the two surviving children and the deceased child’s spouse or children?
 The answer may depend upon what the beneficiary selection form says in the fine print that was probably not read or considered.
 The result also may vary from state to state.

 Instead, you may want to have a trust named as the beneficiary.
 That may give you more control and greater ease in changing beneficiaries than if you have to change multiple account’s forms, all of which have different wording.
 On the other hand, you may want to consider the tax consequences since trust income is taxable.
 Now you can begin see why estate planning lawyers earn their money!

 That’s a lot!
 However, those are not the only potential issues!
-Watch for next quarter as we look at additional pitfalls and problems that plague real people at the toughest time of their lives.
+Check out A Few More Estate Planning Pitfalls as we look at more problems that plague real people at the toughest time of their lives.

 About the Author